dottjt/plastic/chapters/07-gun.md

 -->

 Bright lights n' dazzlin' situations.
-The croon was neigh this evening, and I was neither here, nor there.
-Lost inside the mind of a fernlike observation.
-Slurpin' on a 30 cent cup of Calder Joe's coffee.
-The inferior granulose of those flocculent beans could be felt a mile away.
-Grinding in the back of your tongue.
-That fucker was going to get cancer whether he liked it or not.
+The croon was neigh, and I was neither here, nor there.
+Lost inside the slipstream of a fernlike observation.
+Slurpin' a 30 cent cup o' Calder Joe's.
+The inferior granulose of a flocculent bean, flung against the cold chill of a dysfunctional respirator.
+Grindin'.
+Scramble.
+Makin' coffee in the back of my tongue.
+That fucker was a cancer waitin' to happen, whether I liked it or not.
 Croak.
-My neck picks up and the regatta is strong.
-I feel for a join in the left pocket of my coat.
-It was like searching for a needle in a gaystack.
-The homophobia really rocks it.
-A NASCAR-inspired blow-job was surely on it's way.
-A child runs towards his mother, exasperating his lungs with a tune he heard on the radio into the Jackie O's.
-I don't quite catch the reference.
-The mall truly was a man-made pleasure to be thrust at all times and all hours of day.
+My neck picks up the regatta of a strong wind.
+I turn behind me.
+A thought captures my attention.
+I place my hand in my left pocket, searcching for a joint I rolled earlier.
+It was like tryin' a find a needle in a gaystack.
+The homophobia really ROCKS it.
+Who knows, maybe I'd receive one free NASCAR-inspired blow-job if I continued the spontaneity.
+You could really taste the wet.
+Fuck off Calder Joe, you tasteless piece of shit.
+A child runs towards his mother, exasperating his lungs with a repetitive tune.
+That narcissistic cunt.
+He bites into a Jackie Bar, as his anemic body blurs into a peripheral vision of wonky convolution.
+I just wanted to snap his legs in two and use them as chopsticks.
+The mall truly was a man-made pleasure to be thrust at all times, at all hours of the day.
+Plaid in it's false pasta-like like tendrils.
+Sloppin' fun across the five-storey smorgasboard of blood, guts n' entertainment, for the whole family to enjoy.
 Need a haircut?
-Well, just say your name and next available dilf will take you away to a magical place, full of khaki cheer and a penchant for universal healthcare.
+Well, fuckin' come on in and our next available DILF will try he best, as he scrapes the semen from his asshole and attempts to deliver you a penchant for khaki cheer and universal healthcare.
 Tea shops.
 Sweat shops.
-All kinds of roundish goods, designed to infiltrate and sallow in the loamy scrunge of a back-house shoot out.
+All kinds of roundish goods, designed to infiltrate and swallow in the loamy scrunge of a back-house shoot out.
+2nd floor, to your right.

+I couldn't help but notice the teens standing outside of the gun shop.
+One was holding an oversized Pikachu.
+Covered in dark eyeliner, as if to suggest heartfelt struggle.
+It felt like the kind of situation where a seasoned pick-up artist would swoop in, claiming to be 12, in an attempt to collect hymen

 Oh look.
 A gun shop.
 In the middle of the Navada desert.
-Actually, it was just a thematic construct which had appeared in my mind, but I liked it as a companion to my thoughts.
-The rolling highways of Route 405.
-An eagle calls my name in the distance.
-I'm sure I'd get to sexualising it later.
+Actually, it was on the 3rd floor of the mall next to the Sushi bar, but it was an attractive thematic construct which had captured my mind.
+The rolling hills of Route 405, fit for a stranger with a glock n' a gall for danger.
+The perfecxt companion to my thoughts, as an eagle calls my name in the distance.
+I'm sure I would have sexualised it if I'd continued my rambling any further.
 Admittedly I'd never been inside a gun shop before.
 I mean, what purpose could one have with a firearm.
-A loaded weapon.
+A loaded killing device.
 A symbol of status.
 I was intrigued.
-The chime of the shopkeeper's bell.
-The metallic refraction of the
+The chime of the shopkeeper's bell causes a metallic refraction in my ear.
+It seems to persist for hours.

-Standing behind the counter was a brattish  .
+Standing behind the counter was a brattish military type.
+Clearly prefers her .
+Was probably raped by a segment of wildlife at a very young age.
+Ideological anarchist.
 The ideal career path for a former Hooter's model.

-with pink ponytails.
+I think she's holding a knife, but I'm too preoccupied by her cleavage.

+The pink ponytails were cute.

 "What can I do you for?"